 According to the theory of Henry Head, there are two functions of our body schema: one turns to the near past (enabling us tracking posture changes), and the other towards what comes immediately (contributing to our action planning).

-Interpretation of the body schema
+Interpretation of the Body Schema

-Ajuriaguerra (1979) defines three levels of body schema structure: the lived body would be a sensorimotor notion based on the progressive organization of our skiing actions.
+- The lived body would be a sensorimotor notion based on the progressive organization of our skiing actions.
 Includes the control of our own body (global motricity) according to the development of the cephalocaudal and proximodistal laws.
-The perceived body is based on the perception prior to our skiing actions, on the inner body perception, and our perception of the external world.
-The represented body refers to the body’s global operative notion and specifically to spatiality.
-It is set in the internalized and alterable actions.
-It is the stage that allows reaching body consciousness.

 Le Boulch (1992) proposes that the body schema is the intuition we have of our own body and the relationship between it and its parts as the relationship between body and space, and objects of the environment that surrounds us.